 Holding more than 800 years of Dutch history, this museum is located at the Museum Square in Amsterdam South, close to the Van Gogh Museum, the Stedelijk Museum Amsterdam, and the Concertgebouw.
 The museum has on display 8,000 objects of art and history, from a total collection of 1 million objects from the years 1200–2000, among which are some masterpieces by Rembrandt, Frans Hals, and Johannes Vermeer.

 Established in 1805, this is one of the largest print rooms in the world with approximately 65,000 drawings and 1 million old master prints.
 What used to be the largest rooms in the world has now become one of the best virtual museum tours in the world.
-Thanks to its special shows dedicated to Albrecht Dürer, Edvard Munch, and Vincent van Gogh, the Albertina has managed to achieve record attendances in recent years.
+Thanks to its special shows dedicated to Albrecht Dürer, Edvard Munch, and Vincent van Gogh, Albertina has managed to achieve record attendance in recent years.
+This is one of the best virtual tours in Austria.

 Benaki Museum, Athens

-The Benaki museum holds an extensive collection of art from the prehistoric period till the modern times.
+The Benaki Museum holds an extensive collection of art from the prehistoric period till modern times.
 It also hosts periodic exhibitions virtually and maintains a state-of-the-art restoration and conservation workshop.
 Today, one can view the entire museum in great detail because of its digital availability.

 The Dali Museum has a dynamic collection of historic artefacts.
 The museum was created by artist Salvador Dalí who managed to display the single largest collection of diverse works by the artist.
 The collection not only includes paintings and manuscripts but also 3D collages, mechanical devices, sculptures and more.